Polly Toynbee: Political history and opinions

 In October 2010, Toynbee was criticised for an article in The Guardian in which she said the government's benefits changes would drive many poor people out of London and could be seen as a "final solution" for their situation.
 Some people interpreted this as a reference to the Nazis, which Toynbee said was not her intention.
 A Press Complaints Commission report on the matter ruled the comments were "insensitive", but did not breach any rules as the organisation's remit does not cover matters of taste and offence.
 She later apologised for using the term.

 Toynbee has been described as "the queen of leftist journalists", and in 2008 topped a poll of 100 "opinion makers", carried out by Editorial Intelligence.
 She was also named the most influential columnist in the UK.
 Andrew Marr has said that "[w]hat makes her stand out as a journalist is not only her strong views but also her ferocious appetite for research.
 In a media world in which too many media columnists simply voice their top-of-the-head opinions, Polly always arrives heavily armed with hard facts".

 With her partner, former Social Affairs editor of The Guardian David Walker (Peter Jenkins died in 1992), Toynbee co-authored two books reviewing the successes and failures of New Labour in power.
 In Unjust Rewards (2008) they argued that "excess at the top hurts others".

-To reduce child poverty in the United Kingdom, Toynbee has supported an increase in the Working Tax Credit.
+To reduce child poverty in the United Kingdom, Toynbee supported an increase in the Working Tax Credit.
 She has criticized the UK government austerity programme under Conservative governments, and the reduction in the public sector and government services.
 She has criticised the underfunding of the National Health Service and its adverse effects on patient care.

 In the aftermath of the Grenfell Tower fire, Toynbee wrote that "Political blame spreads right through the Conservative party, with no escape on offer.
 This goes far beyond the precise shockers – the Tory MPs who mockingly rejected housing regulation; the cuts to funding to councils responsible for retro-fitting fire suppressants; the disregard of coroner's instructions after the 2009 Lakanal House tragedy; and even the plan to opt out of EU safety regulations.
 Conservative Kensington and Chelsea council allegedly blocking its ears to tenants' well-founded anxiety is just the immediate scandal.
 But this event reaches far deeper, to the very sinews of its party's policy."